voxos-ai/bolna/examples/daily/README.md

 ### Connect frontend to the websocket call
 1. Connect your frontend with the (’/chat/v1/{agent_id}’) websocket and use the agent_id you saved in above step.
 It's that easy!
-2. Our daily we-socket call will be up and running, so you can start chatting with the agent through your frontend!
+2. Our daily web-socket call will be up and running, so you can start chatting with the agent through your frontend!

 ### Stop Services
 ```shell